 Second, standardizing an evaluation framework as the target reconstruction objects become smaller and more detailed will be essential for objectively comparing and benchmarking different systems and approaches in \ac{UAV}-based \ac{3D} reconstruction.
 This framework should encompass metrics for accuracy, efficiency, scalability, and usability, ensuring comprehensive assessments across diverse applications and environments.
 The capability of the framework in accurately capturing the performance trends and intricate differences between reconstructions should be assessed to showcase the ability of the selected reconstruction accuracy metrics to capture the inherent limits of different reconstruction approaches.

 These experiments also reveal the sensitivity of reconstruction performance to camera modality and object properties.
-While RGB images generally yield denser pointclouds, they may introduce more artifacts in the presence of surface reflections, as observed with the larger object.
+While RGB images generally yield denser pointclouds, they may introduce more artifacts in the absence of surface reflections, as observed with the smaller object.
 In contrast, BW images, although producing sparser pointclouds, achieved more accurate reconstructions in such scenarios.
-This suggests that future system designs should consider adaptive camera modality selection based on real-time scene analysis, e.g., preferring BW sensors for reflective or complex geometries and RGB for small, high-contrast objects.
+This suggests that future system designs should consider adaptive camera modality selection based on real-time scene analysis, e.g., preferring RGB sensors for reflective or complex geometries and BW for small, high-contrast objects.

 From the system's perspective, introducing \ac{RGB} cameras and integrating features like obstacle avoidance based on near-\ac{RT} reconstruction capabilities could enhance the capabilities of our prototype.
 These advancements would improve sensing capabilities and expand the range of applications, particularly in complex and dynamic environments where real-time decision-making and obstacle detection are crucial.
 Enhancing the reliability of \ac{UAV} operations is also paramount.
 This includes an often overlooked issue of degradation in the performance of \ac{RF}-based localization, such as the \ac{UWB} system utilized in this work, due to \ac{RF} interference~\cite{behboodi2015interference,lemic2015experimental}, which caused substantial hurdles in terms of \ac{UAV} control in the deployment environment.
 Moreover, enhancing electronic components' reliability and optimizing system-level performance will be essential for ensuring robust and consistent performance across operational scenarios.